 6. No Foreign Transaction Fees

-This card has great insurance benefits when you use it pay for airfare and car rentals.
-They include:
+This card has great insurance benefits when you use it to pay for airfare and car rentals.

 - $3,000 for lost or damaged luggage, primary auto rental theft and collision damage for the cash value of the vehicle (primary is better than secondary, meaning NO CLAIMS need to be filed with your insurance company, potentially increasing your premiums)

-- Trip cancellation insurance if cancelled or interrupted due to weather, illness, etc. up to $10,000
+- Trip cancellation insurance if canceled or interrupted due to weather, illness, etc. up to $10,000

 - Baggage delay coverage of up to $100 a day for five days for essential purchases like clothing and toiletries